sutsuyu/website-app-crash-reporter/README.md

 ## Solutions

-- Leveraging OpenAI's natural language processing capabilities and integrating with Microsoft Teams to streamline the process of extracting, classifying, and summarizing tweets related to website and app crashes.
+- Leveraging OpenAI's NLP capabilities and integrating with Microsoft Teams to streamline the process of extracting, classifying, and summarizing tweets related to website and app crashes.

 ## Outcome